-Faculty Area Home Economics Credits 20 (full year)
+Faculty Area Home Economics

+Credits 20 (full year)

+Prerequisites Nil

-Clothing and Textiles develops knowledge and understanding of the design and realisation process when creating garments.
+You will develop knowledge and understanding of the design and realisation process when creating garments.
 You will produce a range of wearable garments in a focus area of your choice.